notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 Our canvas (SDL Window) will be 800x600 pixels.
 You may notice that the fire doesn't seem wide or high enough to cover most of our window.
 We will actually end up scaling the pixels to "become larger", which does a few cool things.
-- Makes the effect appear a little more pixelated, which mimic the PSX version pretty well.
+- Makes the effect appear a little more pixelated, which mimics the PSX version pretty well.
 - Less indicies to iterate over every frame

 The `color_palette` is an array of tuples with three members representing Red, Green, Blue hex values.
 You can take those tuples (without the `0x` prefix) and plug them into any hex-to-rgb converter to see the colors they produce.

 Our starting state should be an entirely black screen with the bottom row of pixels set to white.
 The bottom line will be where the fire originates from.
 In order to do this, we need a collection of pixels, or rather a *buffer* that represents all the pixels in our fire.
-We can achieve this by creating a `Vec` with the [capacity] set to our fire width * fire height.
+We can achieve this by creating a `Vec` with the [capacity] set to our `fire width * fire height`.
 This vec will be updated on every frame, so it must be mutable.
 When creating the Vec, it will be empty despite us setting the capacity.
-We have to push all the black pixels into our buffer and then update it again the the white line we want at the bottom.
+We have to push all the black pixels into our buffer and then update it again with the white line we want at the bottom.

 Not being used to graphics programming, the array indexing confused me when originally porting the code to Rust.
-Our pixel buffer is 1-dimensional and layed out by row starting from the top of the image.
+Our pixel buffer is 1-dimensional and layed out by row starting from the top left of the image.
-Each indice will contain a number 0 through 36, which is a reference into a spot in our color palette.
+Each indice will contain a number 0 through 36, which refers to a spot in our color palette tuple array.
 The coordinate `x: 0, y: 0`is the top left corner of the screen.
 As `x` increases, we're moving right and as `y` increases, we're moving towards the bottom of the screen.